 Adult beagles don’t have to eat as frequently as puppies and make sure you don’t offer too many snacks and treats either.

 Fully grown beagles need some 45 calories per pound.
 This is the recommended daily intake, so separate it into a few meals if you must, but try not to exceed the number.
 You’ll also have to adjust the calorie intake and portion size depending on how active your dog is.

 Senior beagles are much like all senior dogs.
 They aren’t as active and will spend most of their time lying around.
 For this reason, they don’t require as many calories, but this is something you might want to check with your vet.

 Because of their slower metabolism, seniors need some 42 calories per pound with 20% give or take.
 It depends on how active is your senior pet.

 Why Do Beagles Eat So Fast?

-Beagles are considered the canine opportunists and will use every chance they get to eat.
+Beagles are considered canine opportunists and will use every chance they get to eat.
 For this reason, free-feeding isn’t the best option for the breed as you’ll notice your pet eats as much as you put out.
-In other words, beagles want to stuff their stomachs for just in case there’s no more food coming.
+In other words, beagles want to stuff their stomachs just in case there’s no more food coming.

 You should feed the dog in scheduled meals and carefully measured portions.
 Eating too much at once might result in stomach issues.